Table of content

 - The excessive water will slow the drying process which can lead to the development of mould and mildew;

-- Sometimes cold water seals the stains and helps it get more persistent.
+- Sometimes cold water seals the stains and helps them get more persistent.

 - The same goes for hot water.
 The heat can strengthen the molecules and seal the dirt in the fabric.